shnam7/gulp-order3/README.md

 # gulp-order3

-ESM type gulp plugin that re-orders the files in gulp stream.
+Gulp plugin that re-orders the files in gulp stream.

 **Note**